masolimano/maneage/README-hacking.md

        `.build/software/tarballs`.
 It is necessary to upload these with your project to avoid relying on third party servers.
 In the future any one of those servers may go down and if so, your project won't be buildable.
-You can generate this tarball easily with `make dist-software`.
+You can generate this tarball easily with `./project make dist-software`.

      * All the figure (and other) output datasets of the project.
 Don't rename these files, let them have the same descriptive name